Overview

 Industry

-Industry energy consumption in 2021 was 11% lower than in 2000.
+Industry final energy consumption was 13% lower in 2022 than in 2000.
 Ireland's economic structure has changed considerably since 2000.
-All industrial branches decreased in energy consumption, with the exception of non-metallic minerals and non-ferrous metals which have increased by 19% and 1%, respectively.
+All industrial branches decreased in energy consumption, with the exception of non-metallic minerals, which increased by 15%.
+The steel industry has not contributed to industry final energy consumption since 2006.

 Figure 11: Final energy consumption of industry by branch

-Source: ODYSSEEIndustry total energy consumption has decreased from 2.47 in 2000 to 2.20 Mtoe in 2021.
-This was a result of a number of competing factors.
-On one hand, there was a large increase in activity and other factors which contributed to increased energy consumption.
-This was countered, by a change in structure and energy savings.
-The change in industry structure was the largest driver for a decrease in energy consumption.
-Care must be taken when examining the energy intensity of industry for Ireland.
-This was well illustrated in 2015 when the manufacturing value added grew by more than 85%, resulting from the transfer of intellectual property into Ireland with little corresponding energy use.
+Source: ODYSSEEIndustry total energy consumption decreased from 2.5-2.1 Mtoe in 2022 vs. 2000.
+A number of competing factors contributed to this, such as increased activity (+3.0 Mtoe) and other factors (+0.1 Mtoe).
+This was countered, by a change in structure (-1.8 Mtoe) and energy savings (-1.6 Mtoe).
+Care must be taken when examining Ireland's industry energy intensity, as illustrated in 2015 when manufacturing value added grew by more than 85%, resulting from the transfer of intellectual property into Ireland with little corresponding energy use.

 Figure 12: Main drivers of the energy consumption variation in industry

 Source: ODYSSEEThe Large Industry Energy Network is a voluntary grouping of companies that work together to develop and maintain robust energy management.
-Regular networking events, workshops, seminars and site visits provide opportunities for members to meet and learn from energy experts and from fellow energy managers.
+Regular networking events, workshops, seminars and site visits provide opportunities for members to learn from energy experts and peers.

 Table 4: Sample of policies and measures implemented in the industry sector